 This summer is a bit different to last summer, as we now have a director of football (or is it sporting director?) in place, so we’re looking for a head coach not a manager.
 Chris Markham has already stated that he wants to embed a clear style of play at Town and recruitment of players and managers should fit around this.
 And as well as having to play an agreed style, they’ll also have to be willing to work underneath a director of football.
 Some managers like having someone else to deal with the higher level stuff so they can focus on coaching but plenty of others want to have control over things that often fall under the director of football’s remit.

 Piecing it together from things people at the club have said, I suspect the overarching style we’re looking for is front-footed, attacking football that gets results and is exciting to watch.
-Though it’s hard to imagine any manager would say they prefer to play, back-footed, defensive football that rarely gets results and is boring to watch, even though that’s what we’ve ended up getting from most of our recent managers.
+But it sounds more like a wish list than a clear strategy.
+It’s hard to imagine any manager would say in an interview that they prefer to play back-footed, defensive football that rarely gets results and is boring to watch, even though that’s what we’ve ended up getting from most of our recent managers.

 Who might it be?
 Naming names